emmapatton/Programming-and-Scripting-Project-2018/README.md

 Further analysis of the data set is required to provide us with more information.
 In order to do this I have created scatter plots comparing two measurements of each of the species.
 A scatter plot [6] is a mathematical diagram that displays two sets of variables.
 It allows us to visually represent relationships between data.

+**Note:**
+- Iris Setosa is represented in blue
+- Iris Veriscolor is represented in red
+- Iris Virginica is represented in green.

 ##### Figure 1: Scatter Plots

 ![alt-text-4](https://github.com/emmapatton/Programming-and-Scripting-Project-2018/blob/master/scatter-all.png)

+From these scatter plots it is immediately obvious that Iris Setosa, represented by the blue dots